funkedee/Word-Guess-Game/README.md

 * **Daniel Lois** - *Initial work* - [funkedee](https://github.comfunkedee)

-Any quest0ins about the project can be emailed to daniellois92@gmail.com
+Any questions about the project can be emailed to daniellois92@gmail.com

 ## Acknowledgements